 Excess carbon dioxide levels can also cause drowsiness, headaches, and many other issues – none conducive to good health.
 Since we tend not to consider carbon dioxide levels, we rarely consider how they can impact us – however, they can affect us significantly.

-While carbon dioxide alone significantly alters how we think, it wasn’t until the COVID-19 pandemic that carbon dioxide monitors began to take off.
+While carbon dioxide alone alters how we think, it wasn’t until the COVID-19 pandemic that carbon dioxide monitors began to take off.
 This is because while we currently have no device to monitor the airborne COVID-19 particles in a given area, we can monitor the carbon dioxide.

 This proxy risk caused a massive boom in the popularity of handheld carbon dioxide monitors such as the Aranet4 Home.
-However, it’s far from the only reason to have a carbon dioxide monitor as the gas has a range of adverse health impacts that are important to avoid.
+However, it’s far from the only reason to have a carbon dioxide monitor, as the gas has a range of adverse health impacts that are important to avoid.

-As a final note, I had a friend who lived in a small apartment who complained about constantly feeling tired at home.
+As a final note, I had a friend who lived in a small apartment and complained about constantly feeling tired at home.
 I mentioned it could be carbon dioxide and recommended he open the windows regularly to see if it would help.
 A few days later, he returned to me and said it was life-changing – he felt far fresher and more awake than he had at home in months.

 Monitoring carbon dioxide levels and acting on the information is incredibly beneficial.
 Like indoor air pollution monitors, which monitor the particulate matter and VOCs, I recommend a portable device such as the Aranet4 Home for anyone wanting to improve the quality of the air they breathe.
 It really can change how you live and especially how you feel.